blikblum/slick-router/README.md

 ## Examples

+ * [lit-element-mobx-realworld](https://github.com/blikblum/lit-element-mobx-realworld-example-app) A complete app that uses router advanced features.
+[Live demo](https://blikblum.github.io/lit-element-mobx-realworld-example-app)

-You can clone this repo if you want to run the `examples` locally:
+You can also clone this repo and run the `examples` locally:

 * [hello-world-jquery](examples/hello-world-jquery) - minimal example with good old jquery
 * [hello-world-react](hello-world-react) - minimal example with React